ramanshahdatascience/contector/README.md

 1. Every day, enter the date and description of your contacts with people in your power circles.
 The `Ctrl-;` shortcut key for today's date is key here.
-1. Use the custom sort `Ctrl-Shift-R` (`Cmd-Shift-R`) to easily review who is almost overdue and overdue in your power circles.
+1. Re-apply the custom sort  to tidy up the list and easily review who is "bubbling up" in your power circles.
+On my 2019 Excel for Mac, the sort is pulled up with a `Cmd-Shift-R`; on a current version of Excel 365 on a Windows machine, this is done by typing `Alt + A + S + S` in sequence.
 1. Use the `average_recency` sheet to monitor how you're keeping up your relationship management in general.
 I find, between people who fall all the way to near-zero recency and others whom I contact more regularly and